Rush hour traffic jam on I-95, Miami. Photo: B137 (2012). CC BY-SA 4.0.

 The Counterargument

 When your API optimization drives 50x more traffic, that is the product working.
 New use cases becoming economically viable is how technology markets expand.
-Framing it as failure misidentifies the problem.
-The failure is not the rebound.
-It is planning for cost reduction when the goal was capacity.
+Framing it as failure misidentifies the goal.
+Planning for cost reduction when growth was the objective is the error, not the rebound.

 Plan for rebound when cost reduction is the goal.
 Expect and welcome it when growth is the goal.